 Diet and Reproduction

-Analysis of stomach contents from dead vaquitas indicates that they feed on fish, squid and crustaceans.
+Analysis of stomach contents from dead vaquitas indicates that they feed on fish, squid, and crustaceans.
 Like other cetaceans, vaquitas use echolocation to detect their surroundings.
 In this process the animal emits sound waves.
 The sound waves strike objects and are reflected back to the porpoise.
 The reflected waves provide information about the environment.

 A female vaquita is thought to produce one calf every other year.
 Gestation is probably ten to eleven months.
 The female may not reproduce until she is about six years old.
-The vaquita is thought to have a maximum lifespan of 21 years, but in general it probably lives for a shorter time.
+The vaquita is believed to have a maximum lifespan of 21 years, but in general it probably lives for a shorter time.

 Vaquita Habitat: The Northern Part of The Gulf of California

 The vaquita was discovered by scientists in 1958, based on the appearance of some skulls.
 An intact animal wasn't found until 1985.
 In 2017—just thirty-two years after the animal was first seen by scientists—there were believed to be fewer than thirty vaquitas still in existence.
 It's thought that the species may be extinct by the end of 2018.